hadiset/blog.hafi/src/content/blog/javasript-data-types.md

 ## Non-Primitive Data Types and Mutability

 Objects work very differently.
 Instead of copying the value, JavaScript **copies the reference**.
+Non-primitive types are mutable and stored as references.

+Common non-primitive types:
+- `object`
+- `array`
+- `function`

 ### Analogy: Address, Not the House